 Crabs can be fun, interesting, and helpful additions to a saltwater aquarium.
 There is a large variety of saltwater tank crabs that are available for hobbyists to buy.
-From the Emerald Crab to the Horseshoe Crab to hermit crabs, they come in many different shapes and sizes and with that many different uses as well.
+From the Emerald to the Horseshoe to hermits, they come in many different shapes and sizes and with that many different uses as well.

 Crabs are a type of crustacean from the Decapod family.
 They typically craw on the floor of their environment with spider-like movements.
 Unlike spiders, crabs have hard shells that cover the entirety of their body.
-There are many ways in which crabs can go about having this sort of protective shell.
-A majority of crabs are somewhat flat and have a broad shell that covers and protects them.
-Hermit crabs, though, use snail shells as a form of protection.
-There are also some crabs, such as the Arrow Crab and Horseshoe Crab, that come in unique shapes.
+There are many ways in which they can go about having this sort of protective shell.
+A majority are somewhat flat and have a broad shell that covers and protects them.
+Hermits, though, use snail shells as a form of protection.
+There are also some such as the Arrow Crab and Horseshoe, that come in unique shapes.

 Another issue with crabs, in general, is that they are extremely versatile and while it is fun to watch them scurry around, it also means that they are escape artists.
 Not all crabs are capable of escaping a tank, but there surely are a few.